MasonChinkin/personal-website-tutorial/README.md

 * Confirm that it containers are running with `sudo docker ps`

 #### Is it working???????
+* Check your homepageurl.com and homepageurl.com/baseapp
-* If the homepage app is not loading at the IP address, double check that you followed all instructions above exactly.
+* If it is not loading, double check that you followed all instructions above **EXACTLY**.
 * If you definitely did everything right, make an issue and I'll try to help :)

-## You did it!
+#### Is CI/CD working?
+* Make a change to the html in `CreateReactApp.jsx` and push to github
+* Check that [Cloud Build](https://console.cloud.google.com/cloud-build) was triggered correctly, there should be a build in progress
+* Watch the build go!
+Take a look at `cloudbuild.yaml` to understand what is behind it.